 Upon reading, Black Cumin has a lot of benefits such as anti-bacterial, anti-inflammatory, anti-fungal and anti-oxidant; to name a few.
 It can even be used to treat skin cancer.
 So that’s one powerful ingredient (and it’s also one of the oils that make up Sunday Riley Artemis Oil).
 To add to that, Cajeput also boasts many benefits, similar to Black Cumin that cumulatively makes this tiny bottle of 5 ml a one potent blemish treatment.
-Cajeput is also one of the ingredients in one of my favorite products to heal blemishes, Osmia Organics Spot Treatment (which is due for a review).
+Cajeput is also one of the ingredients in one of my favorite products to heal blemishes, Osmia Organics Spot Treatment.

 When they say it’s not for sensitive skin, I’d say yes but it depends on how you use it.
 I personally cannot use Odacité Bl + C as a spot treatment as I find it to be harsh on my skin.
 I can feel the heat from the serum and it’s quite uncomfortable when it’s applied on the blemishes.
 The area can get really parched too and that’s not good.